 Ace: [voice breaking] It's going away, that's what it is.
 Forgetting about us all over again.

-Peter Banning: No, my Lost Boys, I'll never leave you, never.
+Peter Banning: You're all my Lost Boys.
+I'll never forget you, never.
 So who will I leave in charge?

 [Peter takes out his sword and tries to figure out who will be the new Pan, he chooses Thud Butt]

 Peter Banning: Now I want you to take care of everything that's smaller than you.

 Too Small: Then who do I look after?

 [Peter backs away and flies off as the Lost Boys watch him as they all smile]